- 21 Oct 2024

 Set Properties

-Options are provided to set bucket versioning, bucket logging, and/or object locking.
-By default, these features are suspended.
+Options are provided to set bucket versioning and object lock.

-• Object locking is available to help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
-Object locking can be enabled only while creating the bucket, as described in Object Locking.
-For an understanding of the differences between object locking and compliance, refer to Immutability: Compliance and Object Locking.
+- Object lock is available to help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+Object lock can be enabled only while creating the bucket, as described in Object Lock.
+For an understanding of the differences between object lock and compliance, refer to Immutability: Compliance and Object Lock.

 Review

-The bucket properties are displayed for your review.
-You can click Back to change the bucket properties.
-But, for this exercise, click Create Bucket to accept the information and create the bucket.
+The bucket properties and settings are displayed for your review.
+You can click Back to change the bucket properties or settings.
+But, for this example, click Create Bucket to accept the information and create the bucket.

 A message at the top of your screen indicates that the bucket was created successfully: